codepath/android_guides/RxJava.md

 Reactive programming also provides an abstraction layer to combine, create, or filter them in a way that is easier to understand and maintain for the developer.

+### Advantages

+Advantages of using RxJava:

+ * Powerful constructs for manipulating streams of data.
+ * Helps control the threading on which the work happens and when the callbacks are fired.

 ## Setup

 Setup your `app/build.gradle`: